Testing Narrows Down the Choices!

 It also provides good instructions and tips for writing on fabric.

-You’ll find several creative ideas for making quilt labels here in a video by Laura at Sew Very Easy.
+And, you’ll find several creative ideas for making quilt labels here in a video by Laura at Sew Very Easy.

 Image Source: The photo at the top of the page is from “How to Label a Quilt with Your Name (‘Cause You Need to Sign That Masterpiece!).”